GWU-DBMS-For-Analytics/PGimeno_Yelp/README.md

  1. Parsing large JSON files and loading python objects into permanent storage (relational db)
  2. EDA on Yelp Business and user data to answer basic questions using SQL DML syntax.
- 3. Perform basic sentiment analysis by leverage freemium API's available on the web on Yelp user reviews.
+ 3. Perform basic sentiment analysis by leveraging freemium API's available on the web on Yelp user reviews.
  4. Run the same analysis via an ORM using SQL Alchemy